shishnk/weather-bot-api/README.md

     - Create a new bot via [BotFather](https://t.me/botfather) on Telegram.
     - Obtain the token for accessing the bot's API.

-2. **Update appsettings.json:**
+2. **Update the existing .env file:**
-    - Navigate to the directory `WeatherBotApi.TelegramBotApp\Presentation\TelegramBotApp.Api\`.
-    - Open the `appsettings.json` file.
+    - Open file in the root directory of your project.
-    - Add or update the following section with your Telegram bot token:
+    - Add or update the following line in the .env file with your Telegram bot token:
-      ```json
-      "TelegramSettings": {
-        "BotToken": "YOUR_TELEGRAM_BOT_TOKEN"
-      }
       ```
+      TELEGRAM_BOT_TOKEN=YOUR_TELEGRAM_BOT_TOKEN
+      ```
-    - Replace `"YOUR_TELEGRAM_BOT_TOKEN"` with your actual Telegram bot token obtained from BotFather.
+    - Replace `YOUR_TELEGRAM_BOT_TOKEN` with your actual Telegram bot token obtained from BotFather.

-Once you have configured the environment variables and updated the `appsettings.json` file, you are ready to run the project.
+Once you have updated the existing .env file with your Telegram bot token, you are ready to run the project.

 ## Contribution and Feedback